Xilinx/opencv_modules_xlnx/README.md

-# OpenCV Modules for Xilinx Video Codec Units
+# OpenCV Modules for Video Codec Units

-This repository contains OpenCV modules that provide hardware-accelerated video codec support for Xilinx VCU (Video Codec Unit) and VDU (Video Decode Unit) platforms.
+This repository contains OpenCV modules that provide hardware-accelerated video codec support for  VCU (Video Codec Unit) and VDU (Video Decode Unit) platforms.

 ## Overview

-The modules in this repository extend OpenCV with native support for Xilinx video acceleration hardware, enabling high-performance video encoding and decoding in OpenCV applications.
+The modules in this repository extend OpenCV with native support for video acceleration hardware, enabling high-performance video encoding and decoding in OpenCV applications.

 ## Supported Platforms